polyfence/polyfence-flutter/README.md

 static const String? apiKey = 'your-free-api-key-here';
 ```

+**⚠️ Note:** The example app includes a test/demo API key (`test-demo-api-key`) for demonstration purposes only.
+This key has limited permissions and should **not** be used in production applications.
+Always use your own API key for production use.

 3. **Create zones**: [Zone Management Portal](https://polyfence.io/admin)

 4. **Restart app** - your zones load automatically